The Architecture, Engineering and Construction Technologies program's mission is to:

 Provide students with the general education skills, attitudes, and values for effectively working with others, contributing to the AEC industry, and accepting responsibilities implied in support of a safe and sustainable natural and built environment.

-The Architectural, Engineering and CAD Technologies program is designed to prepare students for immediate employment as architectural or engineering drawing technicians, or construction management interns.
+The Architecture, Engineering and Construction Technologies program is designed to prepare students for immediate employment as architectural or engineering drawing technicians, or construction management interns.
 It also prepares in-service professionals for employment upgrading.
 Some students also use the program to prepare for employment in building construction, interior design drawing, kitchen and bath design, solar energy planning, construction estimating, land surveying, and various other fields.
-If you are interested in using the program as a step on the way to a bachelor’s degree in architecture or engineering, please see a Honolulu Academic Counselor.
+If you are interested in using the program as a step on the way to a bachelor's degree in architecture or engineering, please see a Honolulu Academic Counselor.

 Incoming students choose either an architectural technology track, or a construction management track.
 More than 70 percent of the courses are shared by the two tracks, either is appropriate for students with a principal interest in engineering technology, and both include two online courses.
 3D printing, field shadowing, portfolio presentations, and other activities are also parts of the program.

 The program leads to an Associate in Science degree, and there is a shorter Certificate of Achievement available for students with special non-degree objectives.
 Both degree and certificate students must earn a grade of "C" or higher in all required AEC, MATH & ENG courses.

-Students are encouraged to have access to a "newer" desktop or laptop computer with a minimum 17-inch screen to complete assigned drawings and other projects outside of class.
+Students are required to have access to a "newer" desktop or laptop computer running a Windows operating system.
+Systems running IOS (Apple/Mac) will not be compatible with the program software needs unless the system has the capability of using Windows as an alternate operating system.
+A minimum 17-inch screen on laptops to complete assigned drawings and other projects outside of class is highly recommended.
+27-inch desktop screens are preferable.
+Refer to the Autodesk.com website for system/hardware minimum requirements.
 There is also a requirement of 40 hours of AEC-related school and community service apart from coursework prior to completion of the program, and new students are required to attend an AEC orientation session.